Article published in the March 2021 issue of Portland Monthly

 “There were a lot of challenges on the labor side with all the problems we faced with COVID,” explains Jeff Johnson, cofounder of one of the state’s most successful dispensary chains, Nectar.
 “Just absolute chaos … every day, basically.”

-Cannabis shops had to scramble to adapt to the new normal, adopting safety-minded measures like curbside pickup and delivery.
+Oregon cannabis shops had to scramble to adapt to the new normal, adopting safety-minded measures like curbside pickup and delivery.
 Certain complications arose—the rule that a service can deliver only within the jurisdiction where it’s licensed, for example—but overall, business around the newly deemed “essential” service trucked along smoothly.

-“The privilege that we gave the cannabis industry to allow curbside pickup or delivery was not abused,” says Mark Pettinger, the Recreational Marijuana Program spokes-person for the Oregon Liquor Control Commission, which also oversees cannabis businesses.
+“The privilege that we gave the cannabis industry to allow curbside pickup or delivery was not abused,” says Mark Pettinger, the Recreational Marijuana Program spokes-person for the Oregon Liquor Control Commission, which also oversees Oregon cannabis businesses.
 “It could have been exploited if people had chosen to do so, but the industry responded, embraced, and followed all the rules and regulations around it.
 It’s been successful.”

 Bigger changes are on the horizon, including the Oregon Cannabis Equity Act (or House Bill 3112, as of February 1).
 Though talks of reinvesting more tax dollars into social equity programs had been in the works for some time, the summer of protests for racial justice in Portland gave it momentum.